Magical Drop III: Achieving Flow in the Arcade

 The main elements that pulled me into intense flow during stages were the controls interacting with the conditions and feedback coming from each stage.
 The sequence of pushing the stick a certain amount of times, quickly pressing “grab”, pushing again, then quickly pressing “throw” to organize the pieces was punctuated by the distinctive noise of the cabinet’s plastic, creating auditory feedback in sync with the visual feedback of making matches and causing chain reactions.
 The time limits added an extra element of urgency that pushed my constant checking of the game UI even further, which informed my movements with the controls, resulting in a feedback loop that locked me in and didn’t let go until the stage was over.

 Aside from the visual cues, the sound effect playing every time one second passed, and the physically involving controls, a major drive in my engagement was the final goal: the space at the end of the board.
 Even when some stages were tough, even when it seemed impossible to proceed, knowing there was a clear goal to achieve ensured I stayed engaged with the experience, to the point where it was late and I didn’t want to leave until the goal was reached.
 Adding to that was the space counter at the top of the screen between stages, telling you how close you were to the end.
 I couldn’t leave till it hit “0”!

-If anyone ever gets a chance to play Magical Drop III in an arcade, I HIGHLY recommend it.
+Seriously; if anyone ever gets a chance to play Magical Drop III in an arcade, I HIGHLY recommend it.
 The game in that form is a truly engaging experience for something so cutesy and seemingly laidback in appearance.
-Not many games I’ve played outside of that one (and believe you me, I’ve played my share) have given me such a feeling of audiovisual-physical engagement…except maybe Child of Eden with camera-tracked motion control; that spiritual experience is a whole other post.
+Not many games I’ve played outside of that one (and believe you me, I’ve played my share) have given me such a feeling of audiovisual-physical engagement…except maybe Child of Eden with camera-tracked motion control.
+DEFINITELY going to write something on that one.